 Top 3 Things to Do in Cordova

-- Go river rafting or kayaking
+- Go bird watching, river rafting, and kayaking

 - Join a tour to Kayak Island State Marine Park